abhayran/styleNeRF/README.md

 This project is built upon a [PyTorch Lightning implementation](https://github.com/kwea123/nerf_pl) and [the official PyTorch tutorial for neural style transfer](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).

-## Project requirements

 ## Download the blender dataset

 Download `nerf_synthetic.zip` from [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) and extract the content under `./datasets`.

 ## Quick demonstration

 If you want to give this repo a quick try, you can run `demo.ipynb` which will first train a NeRF model on the synthetic lego truck scene, then transfer the style from Van Gogh's starry night image, and finally render a gif.
-Whole process takes around 2.5 hours on a single RTX 2070 GPU with 8GB of memory.
+Whole process takes around 3 hours on a single RTX 2070 GPU with 8GB of memory.

 You can monitor the training process via the command `tensorboard --logdir runs` and going to `localhost:6006` in your browser.